invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/Azure/AzureSignInLogsGraph.rst

     - UserIds is the UserIds parameter filtering the log entries by the account of the user who performed the actions.

 -LogLevel (optional)
     - Specifies the level of logging.
 None: No logging.
 Minimal: Logs critical errors only.
 Standard: Normal operational logging.
+Debug: Detailed logging for debugging.
     - Default: Standard
 -EventTypes (optional)
     - Specifies which types of sign-in events to collect